Corporation e-File FAQs

 Who is required to file and pay electronically?

-Every corporation organized under the laws of Virginia, every foreign corporation registered with the State Corporation Commission for the privilege of doing business in Virginia and every corporation having income from Virginia sources (with exceptions stated in the Form 500 instructions) must file through e-File and pay electronically.
-The requirement does not apply to S corporations or other pass-through entities that currently file Virginia Form 502.
+Every corporation organized under the laws of Virginia, every foreign corporation registered with the State Corporation Commission for the privilege of doing business in Virginia and every corporation having income from Virginia sources (with exceptions stated in the Form 500 instructions) must file and pay electronically.

 What tax years are accepted in Virginia Corporate e-File?